 Identifier: MSS 4966

-Scope and Contents The papers of Anna Maria (Campbell Hickman) Otis Mead Chalmers (1809-1891) and her family offer a deep look into a 19th century American family with a sharp focus on enslaved and formerly enslaved persons.
+The papers of Anna Maria (Campbell Hickman) Otis Mead Chalmers (1809-1891) and her family offer a deep look into a 19th century American family with a sharp focus on enslaved and formerly enslaved persons.
 The collection documents the life of a young, widowed woman, Anna Maria Mead Chalmers, who was the granddaughter of General William Hull (1753-1825).
 She was a mother of four children and became a businesswoman in Richmond, Virginia.
-She was a writer, an editor of the Southern Churchmen, an...
+She was a writer, an editor of the Southern Churchmen,...

 Collection — Box: BW 29, Folder: 1

 This collection contains a circular manuscript, single sheet - two pages, signed by John Mason, Commissioner General of Prisoners during the War of 1812, regarding returned American prisoners of war.
 The circular is written to to Joseph Whipple Esqr., Collector of the Customs, at Portsmouth, New Hampshire.
 Written from Washington D.C. on May 27, 1813.